Nick Fortes Player Props: Marlins vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff is 23rd in the league with a collective 8.3 strikeouts per nine innings.
+- The Cardinals pitching staff is 24th in MLB with a collective 8.2 strikeouts per nine innings.

-- The Cardinals have a 4.50 team ERA that ranks 21st across all league pitching staffs.
+- The Cardinals' 4.51 team ERA ranks 22nd among all league pitching staffs.

-- Cardinals pitchers combine to allow the fourth-fewest home runs in baseball (82 total, one per game).
+- The Cardinals allow the second-fewest home runs in baseball (82 total, one per game).

-- Mikolas gets the start for the Cardinals, his 18th of the season.
-He is 4-5 with a 4.44 ERA and 70 strikeouts in 99 1/3 innings pitched.
+- The righty's most recent time out was on Thursday against the Houston Astros, when he went 1 2/3 innings, surrendering six earned runs while giving up six hits.

-- In his most recent time out on Wednesday, the righty threw 5 2/3 innings against the Houston Astros, allowing five earned runs while surrendering seven hits.
+- In 10 games this season, the 41-year-old has a 7.45 ERA and 4.7 strikeouts per nine innings, while giving up a batting average of .358 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.